There’s Something About Normal People

 Do you think I have forgotten?

-When Marianne and Connell enter college (at the same place because that’s what star-crossed lovers do), it is clear from when they first see each other again that they indeed have not forgotten about each other.
+When Marianne and Connell enter college, it is clear from when they first see each other again that they indeed have not forgotten about each other.
 It was a necessary time apart that they both needed, as Marianne entered her journey of self-love and acceptance that Connell never gave her back in secondary school.
 Connell needed to reflect on his relationship with Marianne and sit with his regrets.

 Connell and Marianne did a lot of pretending with each other.
 Even in their most intimate moments, it was not always truthful, either to themselves or to each other.
 They move circularly — Marianne and Connell do things they think the other person loves.
 They do this until they can’t.
 But when the two of them are alone, they are alone.
 It was Connell that said to Marianne, “I’m not a religious person but I do sometimes think God made me for you.”
 When the two are apart, there is a degree of yearning, with moments where you can see them needing each other even when it isn’t healthy or possible.
 They do always come back to each other, though.
 That part stays true throughout the whole of their story.
 It is an unspoken bond, an “It’s not like this with other people.”

-This set of lyrics, sung by the lovely Carly Holt, brings Marianne and Connell to the longing part of their story, which starts from literally page one (or episode one).
+This set of lyrics, sung by the lovely Carly Holt, brings Marianne and Connell to the longing part of their story, which starts from the moment we meet the two.
 Marianne expresses outwardly that she doesn’t care about a human connection the same way everyone else does, but Connell is one of the first people that break through her wall.
-She may have been naive and he may have not done it in the best way, but she falls for him, and she falls hard.
+She may have been naive and he may have not done it in the best way — remember, they were so young — but she falls for him, and she falls hard.
 When she enters college and finds other people that fall for her, she forgets why she let Connell treat her badly in the first place when other people show her what it’s like to be worshipped.
 She remembers later — it is because he is the first person in her life that shows her what love, real love, is like.
 Best friends first, always.
 Worship without divinity is never what Marianne and Connell represented, but unconditional respect for who the other is.

 Cue Connell sitting on the train in Italy, missing Marianne even though she’s right in front of him.
 Cue the grocery store scene, where they have that awkward exchange, and in their eyes, you see just how much they miss each other.
 Cue Connell crying after the Debs.
 Cue the time Connell called her because it is the only phone number he has memorized.
 If “Normal People” could be summarized by one lyric, it would be this one.